andsild/dotfiles/vim/README.md

 # NVIM
 A vimrc for linux and mac.
-I use neovim in Windows as well, but with some limitations because of features that aren't implemented and lacking plugin support.

-Vim 7.4 works sort of OK, I recommend modifying the colorscheme after starting vim (if version == 7.4) by e.g. `colorscheme koehler | hi clear ColorColumn`.

 ## Install [_Linux_]
 Copy "init.vim" and "plugins.toml" into your `$XDG_CONFIG_HOME/nvim` (default `~/.config/nvim`).